|

 After starting the program for the first time, the user will be prompted to perform the basic settings:

-If Thunderbird is being used with multiple profiles, the desired profile can be selected by clicking this button.
-Otherwise the profile of the default user will always be used automatically.
+If Thunderbird is being used with multiple profiles, the desired profile can be selected

 The backup directory should preferably be located on an external drive.
 Click the button to select a directory.